Phalanx CIWS: Gun and ammunition handling system

 The Block 0 CIWS mounts (hydraulic driven) fired at a rate of 3,000 rounds per minute and held 989 rounds in the magazine drum.
 The Block 1 CIWS mounts (hydraulic) also fired at 3,000 rounds per minute with an extended magazine drum holding 1,550 rounds.
 The Block 1A and newer (pneumatic driven) CIWS mounts fire at a rate of 4,500 rounds per minute with a 1,550-round magazine.
 The velocity of the rounds fired is about 3600 ft/s.
-The rounds are armor-piercing tungsten penetrator rounds or depleted uranium with discardable sabots.
-The Phalanx CIWS 20–mm rounds are designed to destroy a missile's airframe and make it non aerodynamic, thus keeping shrapnel from the exploding projectile to a minimum, effectively keeping secondary damage to a minimum.
+The rounds are armor-piercing tungsten penetrator rounds or depleted uranium with discardable plastic sabots.
+The Phalanx CIWS 20 mm rounds are designed to destroy a missile's airframe and make it non-aerodynamic, thus keeping shrapnel from the exploding projectile to a minimum, effectively keeping secondary damage to a minimum.
 The ammunition handling system has two conveyor belt systems.
 The first takes the rounds out of the magazine drum to the gun; the second takes empty shells or unfired rounds to the opposite end of the drum.

-The 20–mm APDS rounds consist of a 15 mm penetrator encased in a plastic sabot and a lightweight metal pusher.
-Shells fired by the Phalanx cost around $30 each and the gun typically fires 100 or more when engaging a target.
+The 20 mm APDS rounds consist of a 15 mm penetrator encased in a plastic sabot and a lightweight metal pusher.
+Rounds fired by the Phalanx cost around $30 each and the gun typically fires 100 or more when engaging a target.

 CIWS contact target identification

 The CIWS does not recognize identification friend or foe, also known as IFF.
-The CIWS only has the data it collects in real time from the radars to decide if the target is a threat and to engage it.
+The CIWS has only the data it collects in real time from the radars to decide if the target is a threat and to engage it.
 A contact must meet multiple criteria for the CIWS to consider it a target.
 These criteria include: